nirmalrajalingam/student-results/README.md

 # student-results
-For both SSLC and HSC
+For both SSLC and HSC using PHP and mysql